-Next your designer will be documenting all the information from the design development .
-This is all about the budget.
-It also includes providing a millwork plan, reflected ceiling plan with basic electrical layout, detailed elevations, a detailed interior specification document highlighting all interior and exterior finish selections as well as any specific installation instructions.
+Next, your designer will document the details identified in the design concept, from a budget perspective.
+This step also includes a millwork plan, reflected ceiling plan with basic electrical layout, detailed elevations, a detailed interior specification document highlighting all interior and exterior finish selections, as well as any specific installation instructions.
 Assume nothing.
 Remember, if it’s not on paper then it never happened.
 As the homeowner and client, review this carefully to ensure all the details reflect your expectations and discussions with your interior designer.

-The final step is adding furnishings, fabrics, rugs, accessories, artwork, window coverings and any other finishing touches required.
-Then everything will be labelled and input into the floorplan to ensure correct sizing and make for an easy installation.
-Once everything has been received a team of installers should be arranged to deliver and assemble all of the items.
+The final step is layering in the furniture, fabrics, rugs, accessories, artwork, window coverings and any other finishing touches.
+You can expect all items to be labelled and added to the floorplan, to ensure correct sizing and facilitate installation.
+Once everything has been shipped and received, a team of installers should be arranged for assembly.

 All this, not to mention the emotional side of a build–the waiting, the indecision, the design impasses with spouses or house-mates, and the countless other issues that inevitably arise.
 Interior designers are in the people business and are generally great sounding boards.
 At the end of the day, I’d say we certainly earn our keep–and make a complicated and challenging process a whole lot easier.